gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-13-automatically-classifying-the-content-of-sound-files-using-ml.md

 Following on from yesterday's [extraction of old sound effects](/2023/08/12/extracting-sounds-from-macromedia-director-files/), I quickly realised I needed an easier way to search them as they came out of Director as unlabelled, numbered files.
 I can use QuickLook or a media player to quickly audition them, but how could I easily find the sample that contains the sound of running water or a horse trotting?

-I wondered if there was a way of using ML (Machine Learning) to automatically categorise sounds.
-It seemed like something that should be possible, especially given the recent explosion in "AI" (ML) tools.
+I wondered if there was a way of using Machine Learning (ML) to automatically categorise sounds.
+It seemed like something that should be possible, especially given the recent explosion in "AI" (really: ML) tools.
 I quickly found Google's AudioSet, which sounded like the perfect dataset:

 > AudioSet consists of an expanding ontology of 632 audio event classes and a collection of 2,084,320 human-labeled 10-second sound clips drawn from YouTube videos.
 The ontology is specified as a hierarchical graph of event categories, covering a wide range of human and animal sounds, musical instruments and genres, and common everyday environmental sounds.